 We often only hear of the corporate hacks.
-In 2017 Yahoo had 3 billion accounts compromised, Marriot International, ‘lost’ 500 million user accounts due to hacking and Equifax got hacked to the tune of 209,000 payment card numbers complete with names, dates of birth and social security numbers.
+In 2017 Yahoo had 3 billion accounts compromised, Marriot International, ‘lost’ 500 million user accounts due to hacking and Equifax got hacked to the tune of 209,00p0 payment card numbers complete with names, dates of birth and social security numbers.
 Reassured?
 Well, don’t be.
-Half of all global cyber-attacks are targeted at small businesses and already in 2019 the losses tip the $2 trillion.
+Half of all global cyber-attacks are targeted at small businesses, because their website security and hacking is more likely to occur.
+In 2019, this resulted in losses tipping $2 trillion.
+For more information on cyber security, click here.

 Yahoo, Marriot and Equifax can bounce back after a cyber-attack, but can you and your small business?
-When it happens to a small business owner it can have devasting consequences and it is on the rise.
-As a small business owner, you are an attractive target for a number of reasons that I’ll explain further down.
+When it happens to a small business owner it can have devastating consequences and it is on the rise.
+As a small business owner, you are an attractive target for a number of reasons that will be explained further down.

 There are over 1.94 billion websites online in 2019 so this makes for a great ‘playground’ for hackers of all types.
 When hacked, the ‘keys’ to your website or ecommerce site will often go on sale to fellow hackers for a mere S1 on the dark web.
 Bank accounts and other sensitive data fetch a very modest $3 to $24 per account.